 Southern California wildfire grows, burns nature centre

-LOS ANGELES, California (AP) — The destruction wrought by a wind-driven wildfire in the mountains north-east of Los Angeles approached 156 square miles (404 square kilometres) yesterday, burning structures, homes and a nature centre in a famed Southern California wildlife sanctuary in foothill desert communities.
+LOS ANGELES, United States (AP) — The destruction wrought by a wind-driven wildfire in the mountains northeast of Los Angeles approached 156 square miles (404 square kilometres) Sunday, burning structures, homes and a nature centre in a famed Southern California wildlife sanctuary in foothill desert communities.

 Roland Pagan watched his Juniper Hills house burn through binoculars as he stood on a nearby hill, according to the Los Angeles Times.